 The tubing hill is open during both the winter and summer months as well.

-A conveyor lift will take you to the top of the hill where you can race your friends or family down.
-The conveyor lift is inside of a covered plexiglass tunnel to keep you warm in the winter.
+A conveyor lift will take you to the top of the hill, where you can race your friends or family down.
+The conveyor lift is inside a covered plexiglass tunnel to keep you warm in the winter.

 For more thrills, check out the nearby Route 66 Zipline!